segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 > Linked Events is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

-Use Linked Events, powered by Linked Profiles, to enrich events streams flowing from your data warehouse to your Destinations.
+Use Linked Events, powered by Linked Profiles, to enrich real-time event streams flowing from your data warehouse to your Destinations.
 Insert additional event context for downstream applications for richer data about each event.

 On this page, you'll learn how to get started with Linked Events.

+## Use cases

+With Linked Events, you can:

+- **Add details to events for precise targeting**.
+Enable targeting based on appending product events that just have `product_id` with full product SKU details from your warehouse.
+- **Sync enriched data**.
+Add a loyalty ID to event payloads before sending it downstream to destinations such as Amplitude, Mixpanel, and more.
+- **Reduce load times**.
+Enrich page view events with products and subscriptions connected to that view, and send that to Google Analytics 4 to lighten the front end and reduce page loading time.

 ## Requirements

-Before getting started, note the following requirements for Linked Events.
+Before getting started, note the following requirements for Linked Events:

 1. Snowflake or BigQuery data warehouse support and write access.
-- For more information, view the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides.
+- View the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides.
 2. Access to Unify in your workspace.
 3. Access to the Destination you'll be using with Linked Events.
-This will help you to validate your data.
+This helps you validate your data.

-#### Linked Events permissions
+### Linked Events roles

 The following Segment access [roles](/docs/segment-app/iam/roles/) apply to Linked Events: